private ear infection treatment in London

 Inner ear infections

 Inner ear infections can cause hearing loss and spinning dizziness (vertigo).
+They do not always cause earache or ear pain.
 The most common type of inner ear infection is called labyrinthitis and is usually caused by viruses.
 Treatment for labyrinthitis can include anti-sickness medications and fluids.

 I think I have an ear infection – what do I do?

-If you think you may need ear infection treatment, call us now on 0203 151 0708, or make an appointment enquiry here to see one of our doctors.
+If you think you or your child may need ear infection treatment, call us now on 0203 151 0708, or make an appointment enquiry here to see one of our doctors.
+Our doctors are available for private home visits in London and the Home Counties 24 hours a day, 7 days a week.